JGAguilar626/JGAguilar626/README.md

 # Halloooo! 👋
 I'm Jose.
-I currently work as a warehouse associate for Amazon in Fontana, CA.
+I currently work as a warehouse associate for Amazon in San Diego, CA.

 ## Projects
 **amazon-warehouse-simulator**